-The Pension Fund panel has delegated the management of the Fund's investments to external investment managers (see Note 13) appointed in accordance with regulations, and whose activities are specified in detailed investment management agreements and monitored on a quarterly basis.
+The Pension Fund panel has delegated the management of the Fund's investments to external investment managers (see Note 12) appointed in accordance with regulations, and whose activities are specified in detailed investment management agreements and monitored on a quarterly basis.

-Membership
+f) Membership

 The Council is the administering authority for the Fund and has the major share of contributors and pensioners.
 Membership of the LGPS is voluntary and employees are free to choose whether to join the scheme, remain in the scheme or make their own personal arrangements outside the scheme.
-Other organisations that currently participate in the Fund are detailed in the table below:
+New joiners are auto enrolled but can choose to opt out.